 Although Monkey Bread is best served warm, you do not need to refrigerate the muffins.
 Instead, store the leftover muffins in an airtight container on your kitchen counter.

 Monkey Bread MuffinsPrint

-- 2 cans of 7.5 oz Pillsbury refrigerated biscuits or other brand
+- 2 7.5 oz cans refrigerated biscuits

-- 1/2 cup butter - melted
+- 1/2 cup butter melted

 - 1/2 cup brown sugar

 - Preheat your oven to 350 degrees F. Spray a muffin sheet with nonstick spray, bottoms and sides.

 - Mix melted butter and brown sugar together in small bowl, spoon 1 tablespoon into each muffin cup.

 - Mix white sugar and cinnamon in a plastic bag.
 Take each biscuit and rip it up into 6 pieces.
 Put the biscuit pieces in bag and shake to coat evenly.